defoebrand/Health-Tracker/README.md

 `- GET /sex/:sex' `  Retrieve all Users That Match Search Parameters.
 Sex options are `XX` or `XY`

+`- GET /gender/:gender' `  Retrieve all Users That Match Search Parameters.
+Note: Gender options are all lowercase

 `- GET /ethnicity/:ethnicity ` Retrieve all Users That Match Search Parameters.
 Ethnicity options are as follows:
 -   `European`